 - Have you identified all the e-PHI within your organization, including e-PHI you create, receive, maintain, or transmit?

 - What are the external sources of e-PHI?
 In other words, do your vendors or consultants create, receive, maintain, or transmit e-PHI?

 - What are the human, natural, and environmental threats to information systems that contain e-PHI?

 Addiction treatment providers are required by law to abide by 42 CFR Part 2 regulations but, as Covered Entities, providers are also responsible for addressing all provisions of both the Privacy Rule and the Security Rule.
 Many of the Privacy Rule requirements must be addressed outside the realm of the EHR itself, such as having a sound set of HIPAA policies, providing training to all workforce members, posting notices, and supporting the patients’ rights granted by HIPAA.

 To ensure compliance, consider the answers to the three questions listed above to ensure that all your e-PHI is protected against any reasonably anticipated threats and vulnerabilities.
 Doing this will help to protect both your organization and your patients.

 Electronic vs. paper health records

 There are three main benefits to being 100% paperless.
 The first is organizational efficiency; being electronic helps ensure that staff has access to the same up-to-the-minute patient information at the same time.
-Next, you can implement quality control processes like ensuring forms standardization and auto scheduling regulatory services.
+Next, you can implement quality control processes like providing forms standardization and auto-scheduling regulatory services.
 And finally, improve data collection standards by creating service type templates with required questions built-in.

 Cloud vs. on-premises hosting